 Something That Lights Up

 Life can feel very dark after a special cat dies and sometimes adding a bit of light can help.
 I’m a big fan of solar lights in general because they turn on automatically and don’t require much maintenance, but I especially love this mason jar cat lamp.
-It has a cat looking at a butterfly on it which I think is something we all hope our cats are somewhere they can play outside.
+It has a cat looking at a butterfly on it which I think we all hope our cats are somewhere they can play outside.
 The jar can sit on a deck, in a window, or be hung up to catch the maximum amount of sunshine to keep the light going through the night.

-If candles s are more your loved one’s style, a spinning candle holder is a fun idea.
+If candles are more your loved one’s style, a spinning candle holder is a fun idea.
 When a tea light is lit below the fan, the cat sitting on the moon charms will rotate around.
 It’s a nice decoration even when not lit, but the motion adds a little bit of life and light back into your loved ones’ lives.

 Books And Journals